orlinromy/meal-prep/README.md

    3. Increase accuracy of the search result after getting data from the API by evaluating the search result and implement additional logic
    4. Add groceries quantity based on the recipe

-2. Error pages are not implemented yet \[WIP\]

-3. Add favorite recipe and plan
+2. Add favorite recipe and plan

-4. Search and change menu functionality
+3. Search and change menu functionality

-5. Mobile responsiveness \[WIP\]

 ## APIs Used